Simply put: blood plasma saves lives.

 Becoming a plasma donor requires someone who is willing to save the lives of others, to be a hero.
 What does it take?

-There are more than 900 plasma donation centers in the United States.
+There are more than 900 blood plasma donation centers in the United States.
 They are sterile, controlled environments staffed with medically trained professionals to help you through the donation process.
 Plasma donation is essential and life-saving.

 Plasma donation continues to be a safe practice; centers require masks and maintain space for social distancing.
 According to the Plasma Protein Therapeutics Association (PPTA), there has been no blood-borne transmission of coronavirus, and the need for plasma donations is greater than ever.